canonical/sdkcraft/docs/explanation/parts.rst

 Summary
 -------

-Parts can be though of as the building blocks of an SDK.
+Parts can be thought of as the building blocks of an SDK.
 Each part in the :ref:`definition <exp_sdk_definition>`
 encapsulates a different aspect of the SDK and focuses on a specific feature or resource;
 these can be libraries, binaries, or configuration files.

-A part defines a set of attributes and life cycle stages in YAML;
+A part defines a number of preset attributes and life cycle stages in YAML;
-|project_markup| executes these definitions,
+|project_markup| executes these definitions stage by stage
+and iteratively resolves any dependencies between parts.
-eventually packaging a complete SDK, ready for publishing and installation.
+Eventually, this results in a uniform SDK, ready for publishing and installation;

-During installation, the SDK is unpacked, and its parts are set up, ensuring that all dependencies are met and the SDK is ready to run in the workshop.
+such SDKs arrive to the users pre-built, allowing to factor out build activities from :ref:`SDK hooks <exp_sdk_hooks>` that run inside the workshop.

 Implementation notes